-Level III encompasses time series analyses and nonrandomized studies that have intervention and comparison groups.
-Time series studies analyze multiple observations on subjects before and after exposure to an intervention, which enables researchers to separate the effects of interventions from other factors that influence trends in outcomes over time.
+separate the effects of interventions from other factors that influence trends in outcomes over time.
 Nonrandomized studies with comparison groups include quasi-experimental studies, cohort studies, case-control studies, and before-after studies.
 In cases in which most studies of an outcome are nonrandomized studies with comparison groups, the effectiveness team will parse these studies to distinguish studies with stronger and weaker research designs.

-Level IV studies are those without comparison groups.
-This level encompasses cross-sectional studies of a single group of subjects exposed to an intervention and case reports on individual subjects exposed to an intervention.
+Level III studies are those without comparison groups.
+This level encompasses cross-sectional studies of a single group of subjects exposed to an intervention, cohort studies without a comparison group, and case reports on individual subjects exposed to an intervention.

-Level V consists of clinical practice guidelines and narrative reviews.
+Level IV/V consists of clinical practice guidelines, and narrative reviews.